Global Health Matters (formerly IME Day)

 Dr. Diez Roux is Dean and Distinguished University Professor of Epidemiology in the Dornsife School of Public Health at Drexel University.
 Originally trained as a pediatrician in her native Buenos Aires, she completed public health training at the Johns Hopkins University School of Hygiene and Public Health.
 Dr. Diez Roux is internationally known for her research on the social determinants of population health and the study of how neighborhoods affect health.

-Eugenia Ellis, PhD
+Eugenia Victoria Ellis, PhD, AIA

 Nishant Manapure, MUD (participating virtually)